MULTIPLE PATHWAYS TO BILITERACY

 This PBS News Hour video (which features Shelly Spiegel-Coleman, our Executive Director) aired prior to the election provides a good description of the background and the proposal that was before the voters.

 This new mandate represents a sea-change from 18 years prior when 61% of the electorate voted to basically outlaw bilingual programs through a different statewide proposition.
+In May of 2018, the California Department of Education released the Guidelines for Implementation for Proposition 58.
+You can find the education code that authorizes them here.

 Multiple Pathways to Biliteracy